KayKozaronek/post_popularity_prediction/README.md

 # Hackernews Post Popularity Prediction
-In this project we gether Data from HackerNews to train a model to predict a posts success.
+In this project we gather Data from HackerNews to train a model to predict a posts success.

-# 1. Getting started (Install required packages)
+# 0. Getting started with Conda (Install required packages)
-To get started with the project files choose your preferred way of installing

-## 0.1 Conda
 - You can recreate the environment by running the following command:
 `conda env create -f environment.yml`